 And the best part, South Korea is safe!

 Violent crime and petty theft in non-existent, especially against tourists.
 You should watch out for pickpockets in crowded areas.
 You should try your best to avoid crimes in South Korea.
 As compared to many other developed countries, the crime rate in South Korea is one of the lowest.

 - You need to keep your money and valuables out of sight and reach.

 - If you go out at night alone, be cautious, especially if you are a solo woman traveling in South Korea.

 - Be wary of extra friendly people who are probably trying to scam you.

-- Do not do any activity that might offend locals like insulting culture and ethnicity or religion.
+- Do not do any activity that might offend locals, like insulting culture, ethnicity, or religion.

 - You should not leave valuables in the hotel room while you are touring around.